 Things to do nearby The Old Joiner's Shop

-Eskdale is a wonderfully unspoilt valley which offers fabulous food, real ales and a host of opportunities for walking and cycling for all abilities.
-Visitors will find that The Old Joiner’s Shop is perfectly placed to make use of them all.
+Eskdale is a wonderfully unspoilt valley that offers fabulous food, real ales and a host of opportunities for walking and cycling for all abilities.

-One of the most popular things to do in Eskdale is to take a trip on the famous Ravenglass and Eskdale Railway, more popularly known as the L’aal Ratty.
-This narrow gauge steam railway makes a leisurely seven mile journey from Ravenglass to Boot taking in some staggering scenery along the way.
-There are play parks and cafes at both Ravenglass and Dalegarth stations and guests in the Eskdale Valley can hail the train from Fisherground Halt just 200m away.
-Whether you make the journey down to the coast to the delightful village of Ravenglass or further up the valley to Dalegarth at Boot you can enjoy great walks and indeed a play park and café at either end.
+One of the most popular things to do in Eskdale is to take a trip on the famous Ravenglass and Eskdale Railway, more popularly known as the La’al Ratty.
+This narrow-gauge steam railway makes a leisurely seven-mile journey from Ravenglass to Boot taking in some staggering scenery along the way.
+There are play parks and cafes at both Ravenglass and Dalegarth stations and guests in the Eskdale Valley can hail the train from several halts.
 With prior arrangement you can put your bikes on the train at either end of the line and cycle back via the Eskdale Trail.

-If you’d rather head further inland you can take the road over Hardknott and Wrynose passes to Ambleside, a largely Victorian town at the head of Lake Windermere.
+To explore the valleys further inland you can take the road over Hardknott and Wrynose passes to Ambleside, a lovely Victorian town at the head of Lake Windermere.
 The town is now a bustling Lake District tourist hub where you can take one of the Lake Steamers from Waterhead or find out more about the many well-known characters that have been connected with the town, including William Wordsworth, Hardwicke Rawnsley, John Ruskin and Beatrix Potter.
 Alternatively, head to lovely Coniston where its rich history can be explored at the Ruskin Museum or you could hire a boat and imagine yourselves in Swallows and Amazons on the lake where Arthur Ransome was inspired to write the story.

 The valley plays host to many seasonal events.
 The Boot Beer festival takes place in early June every year while the Eskdale Art Show takes place in the village school on Whit weekend.
-As summer draws to its close The Eskdale Show takes place on the last weekend of September less than 500m away from the house.
-This is a famous Lakeland agricultural show of Herdwick Sheep which are bred and reared on the surrounding fells by local farmers.
-You’ll see fantastic examples of this friendly looking breed of local sheep in the fields surrounding The Old Joiner’s Shop for most of the year.
-The show also has competition classes for hound dogs, terriers, sheep dogs, poultry and shepherds crooks.
+As summer draws to its close The Eskdale Show takes place on the last weekend of September.
+This is a famous Lakeland agricultural show of Herdwick Sheep, which are bred and reared on the surrounding fells by local farmers.
+The show also has competition classes for hound dogs, terriers, sheep dogs, poultry and shepherd’s crooks.
 There are also stalls full of Cumbrian goods, sporting events for children, fell racing, Cumberland and Westmorland wrestling events and hound trailing.
 It’s an excellent window into local farming life and a great day out.